pkpatricia/barrel-dev-best-practices/ruby.md

 ##### FactoryGirl

 FactoryGirl is a gem that replaces the default Rails "fixtures" with what they call "factories".
-This helps DRY up your test code by letting you do cool stuff like:
+This helps DRY up your test code and lets you do cool stuff like:

 ``` ruby
 # spec/factories/user_factories.rb